SnowDance30/Jie-s-Resume-Reference/Python Projects/image_to_text/README.txt

-* This project is developed by me, and the theory part is fully explaiend and cited below. *
+* The theory part is fully explaiend and cited below. *

 First, make sure Python3 is available on your environment.